fssa-batch3/kishore.sugumar__web_project/README.md

 ### Product CRUD (seller):
 * Add product (completed)
-    * Scenario 1: Successfully logout from the website.
+    * Scenario 1: Successfully add product.
       * Steps:
-        1. Log in.
+        1. Log in as a user.
         2. Navigate to the profile page.
         3. Click "Add product" button.
         4. Choose the category.